elixir-oasis/oasis/README.md

   * creating lib/my/petstore/get_pets.ex
   ```

-  Now, we can see the generation folder path is `lib/my/petstore`, let's open the `get_pets.ex` file, the module name from `Oasis.Gen.GetPets` changes to be `My.Petstore.GetPets`.
+  Now, we can see the generation folder path is `lib/my/petstore`, let's open the `get_pets.ex` file, the module name changed from `Oasis.Gen.GetPets` to `My.Petstore.GetPets`.

-2. Use "x-oasis-name-space" in the OAS's Operation Object, for example, add this newline `x-oasis-name-space: Common.Api` as below:
+2. Use `"x-oasis-name-space"` in the OAS's Operation Object, for example, add this newline `x-oasis-name-space: Common.Api` as below:

   ```yaml
     paths: